-We know kids love two things: cartoons to watch and toys to play with.
+We know kids love watching cartoons and playing with toys.
 These aspects of many people’s childhoods have worked hand in hand to build brands and franchises.
-Many franchises marketed to young/older kids’ media have a toy-line or other forms of merchandise.
-We thought it would be a fun time to look back in the day at a few of these childhood classics and ask a silly question.
-Which franchises are based on the toys and what were based on the shows?
+Many franchises marketed to kids’ media have a toy line or other forms of merchandise.
+We thought it would be a fun time to look back on the day at a few of these childhood classics and ask, which came first, the Toy or the Show?

 When did it start?

-This started as far back as the 1960s when The Federal Communications Commission (FCC) set several rules for children’s programs.
-One of the main rules was that toy commercials could only be about 16 minutes or shorter.
-This led to many toys at the time not having full narratives or being merchandise for a movie/show.
-However, in 1981, President Reagan changed TV regulations on children’s programming allowing more cartoons to market toys.
-This led to many toy companies to produce comics, commercials, and full-length cartoons based on their toy lines.
+In the 1960s, the Federal Communications Commission (FCC) set several rules for children’s programs.
+One of the main rules was that toy commercials could only be about 16 minutes or shorter, leading to many toys at the time not having full narratives or being merchandise for a movie or show.
+However, in 1981, President Reagan changed television regulations on children’s programming, allowing more cartoons to market toys, leading to many toy companies producing comics, commercials, and full-length cartoons based on their toy lines.

 Plastic before the show